How Much Cheaper Are Adjustable Mortgage Rates Than Fixed Rates In 2017?

 If you have a 5/1 LIBOR ARM, for instance, and it has a 2.5 percent margin and is adjusting today, your new rate would be 2.50 percent plus 1.76 percent, or 4.26 percent.
 The average 1-year LIBOR rate over the last decade was 1.96 percent, so if the index hit its average, your new rate would be 4.46 percent.

 ARM Caps Keep You Safe From Crazy Increases

 Are you completely at the mercy of your loan's index?
 No, thanks to a few safety features these loans have, called periodic caps and lifetime caps.

 First, there is a limit to how high your rate and payment can go at its first adjustment.
 That is typically two or three percent, depending on the length of your fixed-rate period.

 So, if your 5/1 ARM was fixed at 2.25 percent for its first five years, and the cap on its first adjustment is two percent, the highest your rate could go is 4.25 percent.
 If your annual cap is also two percent, the highest your rate could go the following year is 6.25 percent.

 Current ARM rates are very attractive, with the 5/1 coming in this morning at 3.25 percent.
 That's the same as the 15-year fixed rate, but you don't have to make a high 15-year payment to get it.
-You can compare rates for all ARMs from various lenders online and choose the best loan for your situation.Click to see today's rates (Sep 23rd, 2017)
+You can compare rates for all ARMs from various lenders online and choose the best loan for your situation.Verify your new rate (Nov 20th, 2017)